TheRoboticsClub/colab-gsoc2019-Baidyanath_Kundu/docs/_posts/2019-06-24-parameterization.md

 to the variables that can be changed to modify the behaviour to their needs.

 ## Future development
-Parameters will act as a base for selective import of states and online importer.
+Parameters will be an essential part of selective import of states and the online importer.

 ## Problems encountered and lessons learnt
 - The biggest problem in any project that can occur is miscommunication and it